 With her bold new album New Mistakes, Terra Lightfoot offers up something rare: the kind of genuine document that can only come from a road-tested breed of songwriter and performer.
 Shot through with the guitarist-vocalist’s powerful, bluesy soul, vivid lyrics and ferocious six-string virtuosity, it’s an unforgettable outing.
 From the ground-shaking stomp of “Paradise” and wild-eyed energy of “Pinball King” that open the set to the psychedelic, gospel-tinged album closer “Lonesome Eyes,” the steeltown native’s third record distills her masterful talent to its electrifying essence.
 Built around Lightfoot’s killer live band — Maury LaFoy (bass), Joel Haynes (drums) and Jeff Heisholt (keyboards) — the session impresses on all counts.
 It’s Lightfoot’s hungriest and most raw album to date, and she will be supporting it with worldwide touring in 2017-2018.

-The LIVELab is pleased to welcome Terra Lightfoot and her band for two live shows on January 12 and 13, 2018.
+The LIVELab is pleased to welcome Terra Lightfoot and her band for two live shows on March 9 & 10, 2018.
 In a special collaboration, Terra will be joined by instrumentalists from the Hamilton Philharmonic Orchestra.

 April 13 & 14, 2018BUY TICKETS FOR APR 13